There is no decency in the way junk food companies do their marketing.

 Food manufacturers have caught up on the trend and started offered a variety of low-carb products.

-There are also examples of low-carb breads and other replacement products that contain much more carbs than the label claims.
+There are also examples of low-carb breads and other replacement products that contain many more carbs than the label claims.

-Bottom Line: "Low carb” products are often highly processed and made with very unhealthy ingredients.
+Summary “Low-carb” products are often highly processed and made with very unhealthy ingredients.

-Real food doesn’t even need an ingredients list... real food IS the ingredient.
+Real food doesn’t even need an ingredients list.
+Real food IS the ingredient.